echolang/docs/stdlib/mem.md

 mem::free($samples);
 ```

-The only exceptions are `alloc_bytes`, `realloc_bytes` and `free_bytes`, which say so in their names.
-Do not
+There is no exception to that, and there used to be three. `alloc_bytes`, `realloc_bytes` and `free_bytes`
+are the byte-level allocator underneath all of this, and they are `private` to the file they are written in.
+So calling one is a located error rather than one more thing to remember not to write.
+The typed functions
-call those.
-They exist for the library's own use, and the typed functions above give you the same memory
-with the arithmetic done for you.
+above hand you the same memory with the arithmetic already done.

 ## alloc hands back a pointer, and that is the point